Mr-Yassine/Spring-Security/README.md

 ![image](https://user-images.githubusercontent.com/85122412/164738369-75c91f1b-23c1-4e28-a21a-60656edab8cf.png)
 * Add Spring Security and JWT dependencies
 * Provide secret key in propreties file. we provided the secret key used by the hashing algorithm .
-JWT combined this secret key with header and payload data. "jwt.secret=techgeeknext"
+JWT combined this secret key with header and payload data. "jwt.secret=JwtKeyName"

 ## Spring Security and JWT Configuration
 I will be performing 2 operation to configure spring security and to generate JWT and to validate it.